Contents:

 The Lion of England

 The lion is one of the most famous symbols of the British monarchy.
-This mighty beast with a crown on its head holds a shield with the coat of arms of England.
-The lion represents the power, inviolability and sovereignty of the crown.
+This mighty creature with a crown on its head holds a shield with the coat of arms of England.
+It represents the power, inviolability and sovereignty of the crown.

 The Griffin of Edward III

-The griffin is a mythological creature with the body of a lion and the head of an eagle, holding in its paws the coat of arms of Edward III, which depicts a shield with the Round Tower of Windsor Castle.
-The tower is surrounded by two branches of oak and crowned with a royal crown.
+The griffin is a mythological creature with the body of a lion and the head of an eagle.
+It holds in its paws the coat of arms of Edward III, which depicts a shield with the Round Tower of Windsor Castle.
+The tower is surrounded by two branches of oak and crowned with a crown.

-It with the dragon of Wales is the third Queens beast coin.
-The red dragon, one of the most famous symbols of Wales, represents strength and courage.
-The dragon is depicted standing on its hind legs with wings spread, ready to defend the shield with the coat of arms on which it rests.
+It, with the dragon of Wales, is the third Queens beast coin.
+The red dragon is one of the most famous symbols of Wales.
+It represents the strength of the nation.
+The dragon is shown standing on its hind legs with wings spread: it’s ready to defend the shield with the coat of arms on which it rests.

 The Unicorn of Scotland

-The reverse depicts a unicorn, a symbol of purity and strength.
-It is represented with a crown worn around its neck, from which stretches a long chain.
-This is an indirect and symbolic reference to the fact that Scotland is dependent on England.
+The reverse depicts a unicorn.
+It’s a symbol of purity and strength.
+It’s represented with a crown worn around its neck, from which stretches a long chain.
+This is an indirect reference to the fact that Scotland is dependent on England.
 The unicorn holds a shield with the historical coat of arms of Scotland.

 The Black Bull of Clarence

-The reverse depicts a black bull, a symbol of the power and heritage of the House of York, one of the two sides in the War of the Scarlet and White Rose in the 15th century.
-The black bull symbolizes strength and endurance.
+The reverse depicts a black bull.
+It’s a symbol of the power and heritage of the House of York, one of the two sides in the War of the Scarlet and White Rose in the 15th century.
 The animal stands on its hind legs and holds a shield bearing the coat of arms of the House of York.

 The Falcon of the Plantagenets

 This is the 6th one of Queen's beasts coins series.
-The reverse shows a falcon holding a shield with the coat of arms of the Plantagenet dynasty.
+The reverse shows a falcon with a shield and the coat of arms of the Plantagenet dynasty.
 The falcon is a symbol of protection and royalty.

 The Yale of Beaufort